JohnD-EE/the-sorrows-and-joys-of-working-in-software/ch1-beasts.md

 Act the part - Embrace challenges -

 Just as in the inner game of tennis or golf, the key to success in the inner game of coding is to recognize and overcome these mental and emotional obstacles.
-It's not about the external challenges you face, but rather how you approach and respond to them internally.
+The inner game in software enegineering, when Self 1 takes over, is one of self-doubt, anxiety, self-condemnation, and lapses in concentration.
+The outer game is the external challenges, the tasks at hand, but the inner game how you approach and respond to them internally.

 Following Gallwey's examples in his books, here are some reflections on how to play the inner game of coding?